+44 (0)1872 487 500 Open an Account

 A good way to view today’s Pound to Euro exchange rate is to compare it to past data.
 Sometimes you need to stand back a little to gain perspective.

-In late 2025, the Pound to Euro rate is trading just below its 5-year average, making it a less favourable time to buy euros.
+In late December 2025, the Pound to Euro rate is trading just a little below its 5-year average.

 In the last 5 years: